What to Wear White Water Rafting

 Clothing for Hot and Sunny Days

 - Water is life (and important).
 So invest in a good stainless steel or insulated water bottle.
 You will use this item again when traveling and maybe even help you drink more water everyday at home.
-Hydration is critical even on chilly trips, but also make sure you eat those salty snacks guides will offer you during the day!
+Hydration is critical even on chilly rafting trips, but also make sure you eat those salty snacks guides will offer you during the day!

 Camp Clothing and Gear

-- Go to the thrift store.
-It’s usually a fun outing, and you may find some good deals.
+- Rafting dress-up, head to the thrift store.
+It’s usually a fun outing, and you may find something to improve your river fashion wear.
+Whether it’s your run of the mill Hawaiian shirt, or something more bold like a party dress or costume, get ready to rock it.
 Pick up a funky long sleeve river shirt or two for $5.
-You may even find some quick dry items such as shorts or a total steal of a great brand that has barely been used.We river folk love to have some solid style out there.
-Whether it’s your run of the mill Hawaiian shirt, or something more bold like a party dress, get ready to rock it.
+We river folk love to have some solid style out there.
+You may even find some quick dry items such as shorts or a total steal of a great brand that has barely been used.

 - Widdle your toiletries down to the essentials (you don’t need every face serum you may use at home) and buy travel sized stuff.

 - Lotion is important.
 The wet/dry cycle of rafting on your skin causes many people problems.
 I highly recommend a salve for dry skin such as Super Salve (this is great to put on your hands at feet before bed).